Glory-AI/Arduino-Robotics-Simulation-Project/README.md

 // 2.
 CONFIGURATION & CONSTANTS

-const int TOTAL_SLOTS = 5; // Define the total capacity of the parking lot, can be changed
+const int TOTAL_SLOTS = 5; // Define the total capacity of the parking lot, this can be changed

 // Define time and fee structure const int FIRST_HOUR_RATE_CENTS = 100; // $1.00 for the first hour (in cents)